 wayn • Hear it!

 Meaning: To weaken, decrease, fade, lose interest in.

-Notes: Today's Good Word is the antonym of the original verb wax "to grow, increase" or "to become", as to wax sentimental over a new granddaughter.
+Notes: Today's Good Word is the antonym of the original verb wax "to grow, increase" or "to become", as 'to wax sentimental over a new granddaughter'.
 Waning is just the opposite, though it may not be used with adjectives as in "waxing sentimental".
-Today we think mostly of the moon waxing and waning, but in fact stock markets wax and wane (they are waxing out of an acute wane right now in 2009).
+Today we think mostly of the moon waxing and waning, but in fact stock markets wax and wane, as they waxed out of an acute wane in 2009.
 The seasons of the year also wax and wane as does the warmth that goes with them.
 Finally, of course, most of us have energy levels that wax and wane, though once we have kids, waning becomes the dominant trend.

 In Play: It is a good idea to remember today's Good Word together with its antonym.
 Here is an example that may help: "The boss's interest in the project waxes and wanes several times a day; I don't know if we will ever get it off the ground."
 Otherwise, today's word is a fetchingly old-fashioned expression for any kind of decrease: "Dwayne Pipes decided to make a dash for his car as soon as the rain waned again."